nmsarm/FullStackTraining/task-management-app/README.md

 ## Running the Application

-1. Clone the application or download the .zip file
+1. Clone the repository or download the ZIP file
-2. Extract the .zip file
+2. Extract the downloaded file (if downloaded)
 3. Access the task-management-app folder
 4. Open **index.html** in your browser